Knotx/knotx/documentation/src/main/wiki/Knot.md

 Knot calls Adapter Service and gets HttpResponseStatus.INTERNAL_SERVER_ERROR.
 Knot is not aware how this error should be processed so it sets clientResponse.statusCode to HttpResponseStatus.INTERNAL_SERVER_ERROR.
-Server beaks a routing and responds with HttpResponseStatus.INTERNAL_SERVER_ERROR to a client.
+Server beaks routing and responds with HttpResponseStatus.INTERNAL_SERVER_ERROR to the client.

 | Name | Value
 |-------:                     | :-------
 | `clientResponse.statusCode`| `HttpResponseStatus.NOT_FOUND`
 | `transition`| EMPTY

 ##How to configure?